dmhuehol/EnvAn-WN-Phase-2/README.md

 numwarmnose: Current version (8/18/17) of MATLAB script to divide up soundings data by the number and type of warm noses present.
 Tags: sounding, in progress, warm nose toolbox

 precipfilterASOS: Current version (9/28/17) of MATLAB function to filter a soundings structure by presence of precipitation as detected by ASOS.
 Currently in very early stages of development.
 Tags: in progress, ASOS, sounding, filter

+wetbulb: Current version (11/22/17) of MATLAB function to calculate wetbulb temperature given pressure, dewpoint, and temperature.
+Uses vpasolve function to numerically evaluate the wetbulb, since the wetbulb has no closed algebraic form.
+Tags: in progress, wetbulb

 windplot: Current version (10/30/17) of MATLAB script demonstrating wind barb plotting over time, as used in surfacePlotter.
 Uses windbarb function to create windbarbs. windbarb was originally written by Laura Tomkins.
 Full documentation still needs to be added.
 Tags: in progress, utilities